top of page

 Zichron Tuvia

 One of many neighborhoods established by Yosef Rivlin, Zichron Tuvia was founded in 1890, near Machane Yehudah, in what is now called the Nachla'ot neighborhood off Yafo Road.
 It was the 23rd neighborhood outside the walls.
 First used as tradesmen workshops, the area later became residential.
 It consisted of 2 parallel rows of single family houses with courtyards.
 A street of the same name runs through it.
+This is the 11th of 16 communities initiated by R' Yosef Rivlin.

 Bucharian Neighborhood